billmclean/Julia_Lessons/markdown/lesson06.md

 Many scientific and statistical applications give rise to large-scale problems in linear algebra which are amenable to numerical solution thanks to modern computer hardware and software.
-For instance, an average desktop computer can solves a $5,000\times5,000$ linear system in around a second, and find all of the eigenvalues and eigenvectors of a $5,000\times5,000$ real symmetric matrix in around 10 seconds.
+For instance, an average desktop computer (in 2023) can solve a $5,000\times5,000$ linear system in around a second, and find all of the eigenvalues and eigenvectors of a $5,000\times5,000$ real symmetric matrix in around 10 seconds.
 These and similar capabilities have opened up many new application areas for mathematical modelling and analysis.